alphaspirit - Fotolia

 "We wanted to empower [users] to run, but we started hearing very quickly from our users in the business that they were overwhelmed by the amount of content out there," Hunt said.

 That was when the Chick-fil-A team members started thinking more about governance.
-Part of that thinking involved taking a more active role in what was published publicly to Tableau Server.
+Part of that thinking involved taking a more active role in what was published publicly to Tableau Server to ensure data quality.
 Hunt's team doesn't restrict what business lines can do with Tableau but does use a review process to limit what goes out to the whole company.
 Hunt said he wants the dashboards in the Tableau Server system to be considered close to a single source of truth, while still allowing lines of business to have control over their own data in order to enable experimentation.

 Training emphasizes best practices